 Foreign exchange gains and losses that relate to borrowings are presented in profit or loss within "finance expenses".
-All other foreign exchange gains and losses impacting profit or loss are presented in profit or loss within "other (losses)/gains - net".
+All other foreign exchange gains and losses impacting profit or loss are presented in profit or loss within "other gains/(losses) - net".